I Get Around: Recording

 Wilson produced the backing track with his bandmates and a selection of session musicians on April 2, 1964, at Western Studios in Hollywood.
 This date, which coincided with the tracking for "Little Honda", marked the beginning of the All Summer Long sessions.
 The group overdubbed their vocals on "I Get Around" eight days later, on April 10.

 Murry Wilson, the band's publisher and the Wilson brothers' father, caused disruptions during the recording of the instrumental track.
 Biographer Steven Gaines writes, "Murry would not stop criticizing the song and Brian's production techniques ... rambl[ing] on about what a loser Brian was, how poor the music was, and how only Murry had the real talent in the family.
 At one point he insisted that Brian end the session because something was wrong with the bassline."
 Murry also scolded Dennis, who then punched a wall and left the session.
 Love remembered, "Brian had a hard time standing up to his father, but this time ... he shoved his dad, who went sprawling backward.
 That was the only time I ever saw Brian defy him physically, and Murry, defeated, left the studio."

 According to some reports, the group then fired Murry as their manager.
 In Gaines' description, Brian had thrown his father against the wall and shouted, "Get out of here!
 You're fired!
 Do you understand?
 You're fired!"
-However, Love wrote in his 2016 memoir that Murry had already been dismissed as their manager "a couple months" prior to this incident.
+However, Love wrote in his 2016 memoir that Murry had already been dismissed as their manager "a couple months" before this incident.